rkuma183/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

    Joe Fallon, in his blog</a>, proposed additional configurations.

+   <a name="StartService"></a>

-   ### Invoke daemon process #
+   ### Start daemon process #

-0. Invoke mysql daemon from the command line:
+0. Invoke mysql foreground daemon from the command line:

    <tt><strong>sudo mysql.server start
    </strong></tt>

-   Response:
+   The response after supplying the password reflects the log file specific to your machine:

    <pre>
    Starting MySQL